ViishSensei/discord-selfbot-transcript/README.md

 [![Discord](https://img.shields.io/discord/555474311637499955?label=discord)](https://discord.gg/viish)

-Discord Selfbot Transcripts is a node.js module to generate nice looking HTML transcripts.
-Processes discord markdown like **bold**, _italics_, ~~strikethroughs~~, and more.
-Nicely formats attachments and embeds.
-Built in XSS protection, preventing users from inserting html tags.
+**Discord.js-selfbot-v13 Selfbot Transcripts** is a **modified version** of [discord-html-transcripts](https://github.com/ItzDerock/discord-html-transcripts) designed to generate visually appealing HTML transcripts for Discord messages.
+It processes Discord markdown like **bold**, _italics_, ~~strikethroughs~~, and more while formatting attachments and embeds beautifully.
+Built-in XSS protection prevents users from inserting HTML tags.

+**This module is built purely for fun purposes with no intent to violate Discord's Terms of Service.
+Use it responsibly.**

-**This module is designed to work with [discord.js-selfbot-v13](https://https://discordjs-self-v13.netlify.app/#/) v3.4.2.**
+**Note:** This module is tailored for use with [discord.js-selfbot-v13](https://discordjs-self-v13.netlify.app/#/) v3.4.2.

-HTML Template stolen from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).
+HTML template credits to [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).

+---

 ## Example Output

 ![output](./src/assets/styles.png)

+---

 ## Usage

-### Example usage using the built in message fetcher.
+### Example Usage with Built-in Message Fetcher

 ```js
 const discordTranscripts = require("discord-selfbot-transcripts");